Reading time: 23 minutes

 How To Practice Stoic Virtues & Live An Excellent Life

-Today, it’s often hard to sustain happiness, but with the four cardinal virtues, your life can be better than the “mob.”
+With the four cardinal virtues, your life can be better than that of the “mob.”
 As Seneca said,

 “Let our aim be a way of life not diametrically opposed to, but better than that of the mob.”

-Here’s how you can apply the Stoic virtues to modern living:
+This is how you may apply the Stoic virtues to modern living:

-1. Recognize Virtue as Your Core Value: Understand that virtue is the only true good in life.
+- Make Virtue Your Default Value: Virtue is the only true good in life — imbibe this and live as per this.
 Make it the core differentiator in your life’s decisions.
-Embracing moral excellence at all times will set a strong foundation for your actions and decisions.
+Make it your default to embrace moral excellence at all times, in your thoughts, opinions, actions, and decisions.

-2. Respond with Virtue: Make a conscious effort to live virtuously.
-It’s not enough to understand virtue; you must act on it consistently.
-In any situation—pain, adversity, temptation, or threat—ask yourself how you can use a virtue to navigate the challenge.
-As Ryan Holiday says, “A Stoic believes they don’t control the world around them, only how they respond—and that they must always respond with courage, temperance, wisdom, and justice.
+- Control Only What You Can: In any situation—pain, adversity, temptation, or threat—ask yourself how much of it is under your control, and respond as best you can.
+As Ryan Holiday says, “A Stoic believes they don’t control the world around them, only how they respond—and that they must always respond with courage, temperance, wisdom, and justice.”

-4. Value Virtue Over Material Wealth: Use your wisdom to avoid compromising your core values for material wealth.
+- Don’t Compromise Your Core Values: No wealth, fame, comforts, possessions, money, or expensive items, should be able to make you turn your back on your moral standards.
+If you have to choose between virtue and wealth, choose virtue every time.
 Remember Cicero’s words: “If you possess virtue, you lack nothing necessary for living well.
 Virtue alone can lead to happiness, honor, and love, regardless of your material possessions.”

-5. Practice Temperance to Prepare for Adversity: Occasionally practice strict moderation, as the wealthy Stoics used to do on certain days every year.
+- Practice Temperance In Advance: Occasionally practice strict moderation, as the wealthy Stoics used to do on certain days every year.
 Eat simply, dress plainly, and speak less.
-This practice (called Premeditatio Malorum) prepares your spirit for tough times and teaches you that what you once feared isn’t so frightening after all.
+This practice (called Premeditatio Malorum) prepares your spirit for the unpredictable tough times and teaches you that what you once feared isn’t so frightening after all.

-7. Be Indifferent to External Things: Stoics categorize a thing as good (virtue), bad (vice), or indifferent (good indifferent or bad indifferent).
+- Be Indifferent To External Things: Stoics categorize a thing as good (virtue), bad (vice), or indifferent (good indifferent or bad indifferent).
 A Stoic is indifferent to external things, like wealth, praise, pain, and expectations, and those things that fate dealt them out.
 As Ryan Holiday says, “Think of that today, that it’s not about apathy or even a lack of expectation.
-It’s simply the quiet strength of not needing a preference, because you’re that strong.”
+It’s simply the quiet strength of not needing a preference because you’re that strong.”

 Virtuous behavior is indispensable and non-negotiable in a Stoic’s life.
 Here are some beautiful quotes on this: